 Positive Reviews and Referrals

 Lastly, never ignore the power of reviews and word-of-mouth advertisements.
 A mediator with a good reputation for fairness, effectiveness, and professionalism also tends to have good testimonials from past clients.
-It is key to learn from client feedback how the mediator expresses him or herself, and the results and strategies of how they work with high-stress or complex cases.
+So it is key to learn from client feedback how the mediator expresses him or herself, and the results and strategies of how they work with high-stress or complex cases.
 Whether on the internet, Google, Yelp, or through referral on the Oklahoma Bar network, client feedback can provide insight into a mediator’s communication style, success rate, and performance when faced with high stress or complex situations.
-Make sure that you do research and you request references when needed.
+You should therefore make sure that you do research and you request references when needed.

 Conclusion

 And that’s a wrap on the 7 essential things to look for when hiring a small claims mediator in Oklahoma!
-If the dispute concerns money, services, or property, the right mediator can help end it quickly and on good terms.
-Whatever your goals regarding your disputes, I hope that today’s tips give you the clarity and confidence to move forward with mediation.
+If the dispute concerns money, mediation service for early settlement, or property, the right mediator can help end it quickly and on good terms.
+I believe that whatever your goals regarding your disputes, I hope that today’s tips will give you the clarity and confidence to move forward with mediation.